Medical device: India

-There is no specific definition of the term 'medical devices' in Indian law.
+India has introduced National Medical Device Policy 2023.
 However, certain medical devices are notified as DRUGS under the Drugs & Cosmetics Act.
 Section 3 (b) (iv) relating to definition of "drugs" holds that "Devices intended for internal or external use in the diagnosis, treatment, mitigation or prevention of disease or disorder in human beings or animals" are also drugs.
 As of April 2022, 14 classes of devices are classified as drugs.

 Regulation and oversight

 Risk classification

 The regulatory authorities recognize different classes of medical devices based on their potential for harm if misused, design complexity, and their use characteristics.
 Each country or region defines these categories in different ways.
 The authorities also recognize that some devices are provided in combination with drugs, and regulation of these combination products takes this factor into consideration.

 Classifying medical devices based on their risk is essential for maintaining patient and staff safety while simultaneously facilitating the marketing of medical products.
 By establishing different risk classifications, lower risk devices, for example, a stethoscope or tongue depressor, are not required to undergo the same level of testing that higher risk devices such as artificial pacemakers undergo.
 Establishing a hierarchy of risk classification allows regulatory bodies to provide flexibility when reviewing medical devices.